 Refugee youth soccer Camp

-World Relief Seattle partnered with Soccer Without Borders and Young Life to launch our first Refugee and Immigrant Youth Soccer Camp in 2018.
+World Relief Seattle is partnering with Soccer Without Borders to host our second Refugee and Immigrant Youth Soccer Camp.
 The program’s goal is to use soccer as a vehicle for youth empowerment, team building, ESL instruction, and encouraging healthy lifestyle practices among underserved children and youth in the Kent area.
 Volunteers work with newcomer immigrant and refugee youth in 1st-12th grades and serve as assistant soccer coaches, lead small group activities, and assist with general camp coordination (check-in, lunch, check-out, equipment disbursement).
 Most importantly, volunteers will serve as positive role models for our underserved youth!

 Where: Kent, WA